WelcomeWells Alumni

 As of February 2, 2026 HWS will handle Wells diploma replacements.
 Contact registrar@hws.edu

-As of February, 2026 Minerva was transported to West Lake Art Conservation Center where she is being restored.
-When the process is complete, Minerva will be placed on the campus of Hobart and William Smith.
-Unfortunately, West Lake is not able to accommodate visitors during the restoration process.
+As of February 2026, Minerva was transported to West Lake Art Conservation Center, where she has been restored.
+We are planning an unveiling event at WLACC for later in the spring and then Minerva will be moved to the campus of Hobart and William Smith.
+Unfortunately, West Lake ACC is not able to accommodate visitors outside of our planned event.
+Look for details coming soon.

 What happened to Wells artifacts?